 This is another genealogy show that PBS broadcasts.
 It first began to air in September 2013.
-It is quite different to the previous shows as it explores the ancestors of the everyday person.
-These people are featured based on applying to be featured on the show.
+It is quite different from the previous shows as it explores the ancestors of the everyday person.

 Credit: Genealogy Roadshow

-The Genealogy Roadshow looks at people from historical location all over the United States.
+The Genealogy Roadshow looks at people from historical locations all over the United States.
 It has been to places such as Nashville and Texas, up to San Francisco and California.

 The show helps to uncover the truth behind not only family secrets but also community ones as well.
 Documents and letters are brought in to help with this research together with pictures and family heirlooms.

-Other Genealogy TV Shows That You Might Have Watched
+Other Genealogy TV Shows You May Have Watched